Adityasoni8898/Vid2Notes/README.md

-# YouTube Notes API
+# YouTube Video to Notes API

-YouTube Notes API is a Flask-based web API that leverages OpenAI's GPT, Whisper ASR, and the YouTube API to generate textual summaries (notes) from YouTube videos.
+YouTube Notes API is a FastAPI-based web API that leverages OpenAI's GPT, Whisper ASR, and the YouTube API to generate textual summaries (notes) from YouTube videos.
 Users can provide a YouTube video URL as input, and the API will process the audio content to create concise notes.

 ## Features